Code-Institute-Submissions/BitWise-Front-End_2/TESTING.md

 On completion of the build an npm audit was run.

-npm audit fix was then run to reduce the vulnerabilities removing all high and critical warnings leaving only 4 moderate warnings.
+npm audit fix was then run which removed all outstanding vulnerabilites.

-After review these were deemed acceptable and left.

 <details>
       <summary style="font-weight:bold">npm audit</summary>